 Last Updated on

-Did you know that on December 7, 1972, assassin Carlito Dimahilig attempted to kill former First Lady Imelda Marcos live on TV?
+On December 7, 1972, assassin Carlito Dimahilig attempted to kill former First Lady Imelda Marcos live on TV.

 Then, without any warning, Dimahilig drew his bolo knife and tried to stab Imelda Marcos to death.
 Luckily, Marcos was quick to cover her chest with her arms.
 By doing so, she was able to protect her vital organs from the direct assault–an action that proved to be life-saving in the end.